flowchart TB

 India built UPI and gave the world a model for digital payments infrastructure.
 India built Aadhaar and created the world’s largest digital identity system.
 India built CoWIN and administered the world’s largest vaccination drive.

-Aarokya aspires to the same lineage: India’s healthcare operating system — built for Indian realities, powered by Indian digital infrastructure, animated by Indian compassion, and designed to ensure that affordable healthcare reaches everyone.
+Aarokya aspires to the same lineage: India’s healthcare operating system — built for Indian realities, powered by Indian digital infrastructure, and designed to ensure that affordable healthcare reaches everyone who needs it.

 Aarokya is not just an app.
-It is the healthcare operating system for India.
+It is the infrastructure upon which Indian healthcare can be rebuilt — open, intelligent, and built to serve every citizen.